 Pouch Resetting and Clear Liquid Diet Post Bariatric Surgery

-Causative Factors for Weight Loss Stalls After WLS
+Causes For Weight Loss Stalls After WLS

 Lack of Sodium